 Which apps are particularly popular with young people?
 Above all, those with which they can exchange information and communicate.
 These include WhatsApp, Instagram, Snapchat and TikTok, for example.
 Depending on the app, they can send or publish short messages, pictures, videos, smileys or voice messages.
 Photos and videos can be alienated and creatively edited with filters.
 Teens should think carefully about what content they share on these apps and always be careful not to reveal too much private information.

 By showing interest, you can support your child in using apps.
 Let your child explain the app to you and thereby show openness to this topic.
 Trust is the best basis for preventing problems together and eliminating them when they occur.

 Before you install an app, you should consider certain aspects.

-Only obtain apps from the official app stores.
+Get apps only from the official app stores.

-Check carefully, whether or which costs are incurred.
+Check carefully, whether or what costs are incurred.

 Pay attention to data protection!

 Most users of free apps pay with their personal data.
 Many apps access sensitive data on the smartphone (contacts, photos, etc.) or are allowed to perform certain functions (location data, etc.).
 Depending on the operating system and version, the permissions are displayed when the app is used for the first time or can be denied to the app even later.
 In any case, the permissions should match the functions of the app.
 It is often unclear how apps further utilize this data and whether they may also pass on or sell this to third parties.
 This data is often evaluated in order to display the most suitable advertisements possible.
 Therefore, check the access rights of apps with your child before downloading and take a look at the general terms and conditions (GTC).